jariy17/typescript-agentcore-example/README.md

 - npm
 - Docker
 - AWS CLI configured with appropriate permissions
-- Access to the `bedrock-agentcore-sdk-typescript-private` package
+- The bedrock-agentcore TypeScript SDK must be in the same directory as the Dockerfile

 ## Setup

 1. Clone this repository
-2. Ensure the `bedrock-agentcore-sdk-typescript-private` package is available at `../bedrock-agentcore-sdk-typescript-private` (or specify a custom path)
+2. **Required**: Copy the bedrock-agentcore TypeScript SDK into this directory
 3. Install dependencies:
    ```bash
    npm install